 Step after step revealed wonderful waterfalls and swimming holes, but not all of them were easy to get to… we needed to work at it.
-Route finding and rock scrambling was needed as we weaved and climbed our way up and up, moving ever onwards through the canyon as it starts to twist and turn.
+Route finding and rock scrambling were needed as we weaved and climbed our way up and up, moving ever onwards through the canyon as it started to twist and turn.

 All up, a sensational day with great Sydney Bushwalkers Club members.
 Now… for the next spot on my wishlist.